gingertris/The-Field/README.md

 You need to be the Captain of your team to use this command.

+`/delete`

+Delete team.

+You must be the captain of a team to delete it.

 `/rename “New Team Name”`

 Renames team to a new team name.